West Hunsbury: The iron industry

 The works ceased production on 28 January 1921.
 The owner, Pickering Phipps, proposed to reopen it and the last quarry but died before he could do this.
 The works and quarrying lease were bought by Richard Thomas & Co Ltd in 1935 but their proposal to reopen the works and quarries was not carried out either.

 The quarries were not landscaped after abandonment and for many years the quarry faces and uneven ground created by the quarrying were clearly visible.
 However following the building of the housing estate from 1970 onwards the only visible remains are now in Hunsbury Hill Park and in what is now East Hunsbury.
 The industry was commemorated by the name of the Ironstone Pub (now closed) and a street name, Ironstone Lane.

 Demographics

 The 2001 census shows a population of 7,468 of which 3,727 were male and 3,741 female, in 3,005 households.
-However, note that this data applies to the West Hunsbury ward of Northampton Borough Council which includes areas outside of West Hunsbury proper, as the areas are not parished – see the notes on Governance below.
+However, note that this data applies to the West Hunsbury ward of the former Northampton Borough Council which includes areas outside of West Hunsbury proper, as the areas are not parished – see the notes on Governance below.